devalexwhite/alexblog2025/adventure/4-cabin-patio.md

 > you!

 The man walks over to a rocking chair and takes a seat.
 He opens up the book and takes a sip from his coffee.
-He looks up at you.
+A few moments later he looks back at you.

 > Forgot to mention, this "adventure" is still a work in progress, so check
 > back now and again to see what's changed.